NVENC: Third generation, Maxwell GM20x

 Introduced with the second-generation Maxwell architecture, third generation NVENC implements the video compression algorithm High Efficiency Video Coding (a.k.a.
 HEVC, H.265) and also increases the H.264 encoder's throughput to cover 4K-resolution at 60 Hz (2160p60).
 However, it does not support B-frames for HEVC encoding (just I and P frames).
 The maximum NVENC HEVC coding tree unit (CU) size is 32 (the HEVC standard allows a maximum of 64), and its minimum CU size is 8.

 HEVC encoding also lacks Sample Adaptive Offset (SAO).
 Adaptive quantization, look-ahead rate control, adaptive B-frames (H.264 only) and adaptive GOP features were added with the release of Nvidia Video Codec SDK 7.
 These features rely on CUDA cores for hardware acceleration.

 SDK 7 supports two forms of adaptive quantization; Spatial AQ (H.264 and HEVC) and Temporal AQ (H.264 only).

-Nvidia's consumer-grade (GeForce) cards and some of its lower-end professional Quadro cards are restricted to three simultaneous encoding jobs.
+As of 2025, Nvidia's consumer-grade (GeForce) cards are restricted to 12 simultaneous encoding jobs while its lower-end professional Quadro cards are restricted to eight simultaneous encoding jobs.
 Its higher-end Quadro cards do not have this restriction.

 Fourth generation, Pascal GP10x

 Fourth generation NVENC implements HEVC Main10 10-bit hardware encoding.
 It also doubles the encoding performance of 4K H.264 & HEVC when compared to previous generation NVENC.
 It supports HEVC 8K, 4:4:4 chroma subsampling, lossless encoding, and sample adaptive offset (SAO).
 Nvidia Video Codec SDK 8 added Pascal exclusive Weighted Prediction feature (CUDA based).
 Weighted prediction is not supported if the encode session is configured with B frames (H.264).
 There is no B-Frame support for HEVC encoding, and the maximum CU size is 32×32.
 The NVIDIA GT 1030 and the Mobile Quadro P500 are GP108 chips that don't support the NVENC encoder.
 In laptop graphics, NVIDIA MX Graphics do not include NVENC as they are based on a Maxwell-generation GM108 or a Pascal-generation GP108 chip.
 The GeForce MX350 is a GP107 chip whose NVENC encoder is disabled during manufacture.

 Fifth generation, Volta GV10x/Turing TU117

 Volta NVENC has similar performance as Pascal's NVENC.
 It does not offer support for HEVC B-Frames.

 In mobile graphics, as with most other GeForce MX-series graphics, the GeForce MX450 does not support NVENC as it is a TU117 chip whose hardware encoder is permanently disabled in its manufacture.
 The GeForce MX550, however, does support NVENC as its hardware encoder remains enabled at manufacturing level.